jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >It flies back and forth between the two trains at 50 miles per hour until it is squashed in the collision.
 How far did the bird travel?

 ## Template Pattern
-This is not to be confused with the [Template Method Design Pattern](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html), which is something completely different.
+This is not to be confused with the [Template Method Design Pattern](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html).

 The __Template Pattern__ tells the GenAI if you want the result in a specific format.
 It’s good to know the technique, but I don’t use it often often.
 I’ve found that the default formatting tends to provide what I want, and if I want something other than text, such as a table, I ask it to reformat in tabular form, and that tends to work well too.